 There are three main types of vacuum sealers commonly available: handheld, chamber, and external.
 We'll go over the pros and cons of each type and what they are most commonly used for to help you match the right choice to your needs and budget.

 Handheld vacuum sealers are usually the least expensive of the three but are also pretty much widely accepted as also being the worst type.
 These devices attach to specially made plastic bags or containers and evacuate all the air through an integrated valve.
-While these devices are much smaller, cheaper, and more convenient to operate, they usually have smaller motors and are inferior at creating the strong vacuum typically pulled by the other types.
+While these devices are much smaller, cheaper, and more convenient to operate, they usually have smaller motors.
+They are inferior at creating the strong vacuum typically pulled by the other types.

 This is the most commonly encountered type of vacuum sealer and the main focus of our review.
 This type of sealer strikes the perfect balance for most people, pairing solid performance with a relatively compact package, all at a reasonably palatable price.
 These appliances use either pre-cut or rolls of quilted bag material, with the higher-end models even having built-in storage and an integrated cutter.
-Many of these products also have an accessory port, making them compatible with similar products that you would use a handheld vacuum sealer with or letting you seal mason jars, with the proper attachments.
+Many of these products also have an accessory port, making them compatible with similar products that you would use a handheld vacuum sealer or letting you seal mason jars, with the proper attachments.

 Unfortunately, these products do need a brief rest period every few bags, and you can't seal liquids or other foods with particularly high moisture content.
-It can actually permanently damage these products, as the vacuum pump can draw in liquid, rendering it inoperable.
-However, most of these products have a removable drip tray to catch small amounts of liquid and make cleanup a breeze.
+It can permanently damage these products, as the vacuum pump can draw in liquid, rendering it inoperable.
+However, most of these products have a removable drip tray to catch small amounts of fluid and make cleanup a breeze.

 All in all, we think that these traits combine to make external vacuum sealers the best bet for almost anyone.
-It's only if you have intensive food storage needs that we would recommend upgrading to a chamber vacuum sealer and we are overall reticent to recommend handheld vacuum sealers.
+It's only if you have intensive food storage needs that we would recommend upgrading to a chamber vacuum sealer, and we are overall reticent to recommend handheld vacuum sealers.